ArtemGrablevski/bitcoin-neo4j/README.md

 ## How can the project be improved:
 - Use Kafka/RabbitMQ
 - Read large input TSV files in batches
-- Set up logging and monitoring.
+- Set up logging and monitoring
-- Set up authentication.
+- Set up authentication